Track mileage automatically

 An accountable plan is a reimbursement arrangement that meets the IRS requirements for non-taxable expense reimbursements.
 The reimbursement plan must meet the following criteria to be considered accountable:

-• Business connection: The expenses must have a business connection.
+• Business use: The expenses must be related to your job.
 You must have paid or incurred deductible expenses while performing services for your employer.

-• Substantiation: You must adequately account for these expenses within a reasonable period.
-This typically involves providing detailed information such as receipts, the time and place the expense was incurred, and the business purpose.
+• Proof of expenses: You must provide records of these expenses within a reasonable period (the IRS considers that to be 60 days).
+This typically involves providing receipts, the time and place the expense was incurred, and the business purpose.

-If your reimbursements meet these criteria, they will not be included in your wages and are not subject to income tax or employment taxes.
+If your reimbursements meet the above criteria, they will not be included in your wages and will not be subject to income tax or employment taxes.
 This makes accountable plans advantageous for both employers and employees.

 Driversnote